-There was a very strong, devoted relationship between John Wood and the German people.
-He allowed all of the neighboring families to use the huge pasture across the street from his home for grazing of their cows.
-At that time, almost every family had a cow and as a result the area was named “cow town” or “calftown”.
+There was a very strong relationship between John Wood and the German people.
+He allowed all of the neighboring families to use the huge pasture across the street from his home for the grazing of their cows.
+At that time, almost every family had a cow, and as a result, the area was named “cow town” or “calftown”.
 Wood hired John Cleveland, a master mechanic who was born in Sandy Bay, Massachusetts and came to Quincy in September of 1834.
-In 1837 the Greek Revival style (white plantation style) was completed and was one of the first of this period to be built in the Midwest.
+In 1837, the Greek Revival style (white plantation style) was completed and was one of the first of this period to be built in the Midwest.

 Wood took great interest in the construction of his house and actually selected the trees from which the staunch timbers were then hewn.
 Having found suitable coffee nut trees, he made lathes and turned the columns of solid wood, which graced the lovely façade of the house as it originally stood on the West side of 12th street facing the South.

-In 1840 John Wood was elected Alderman and was elected Mayor of Quincy in 1844.
-In 1848 John Wood led a group of man to California and the Pacific Coast for the gold rush.
-Approximately one year later he returned to Quincy and in 1850 was elected to the State Senate.
-At this time a United States census reported reference to John Wood as a farmer.
-From 1852 to 1854 Wood again served as Mayor of Quincy and in 1855 was elected Lt.
-Governor of the State of Illinois.
-He served in this capacity until 1860 when he became Governor, after Governor William Biswell died on March 18, 1860.
+In 1840, John Wood was elected alderman, and in 1844, he was elected mayor of Quincy.
+In 1848, John Wood led a group of man to California and the Pacific Coast for the Gold Rush.
+Approximately one year later, he returned to Quincy, and in 1850 he was elected to the state Senate.
+At this time, a United States census reported reference to John Wood as a farmer.
+From 1852 to 1854, Wood again served as mayor of Quincy.
+In 1855, he was elected lieutenant governor of the state of Illinois.
+He served in this capacity until 1860 when he became governor, after Governor William Biswell died on March 18, 1860.

 In an interview with William F. Kersick, we were able to learn many interesting things about Governor Wood.
 Kersick’s father was the coachman for John Wood and died when Billy was only 13 years old.
 Wood was very fond of Billy and made him his stable boy.
-He slept in the coachman’s room in the house and ate his meals there except for dinner; which he always had with Governor and Mrs. Wood.
+He slept in the coachman’s room in the house and ate his all of his meals there except for dinner, which he always had with Governor and Mrs. Wood.

-In 1861 Governor Wood turned down the nomination for the Governor of the State of Illinois, and was then appointed Quarter Master General during the Civil War for the State of Illinois, which was the highest ranking officer for the state.
-In this year he was also appointed to the Civil War Peace Treaty Committee by President Abraham Lincoln.
-In 1864 he was Colonel of the 137th Illinois Regiment and led his men into battle at Memphis, Tennessee.
+In 1861, Governor Wood turned down the nomination for the governor of the state of Illinois and was then appointed quarter master general–the highest ranking officer for the state of Illinois– during the Civil War.
+In this year, he was also appointed to the Civil War Peace Treaty Committee by President Abraham Lincoln.
+In 1864, he was colonel of the 137th Illinois Regiment and led his men into battle at Memphis, Tennessee.

-On June 4, 1880 Wood died in this white frame building that he always considered his home.
+On June 4, 1880, Wood died in the white frame building that he always considered his home.
 Governor John Wood was buried in Woodland Cemetery on the land he originally owned.
-It was also in the fall of this year that the Daniel Wood family vacated the glorious Greek Revival Mansion.
-From 1880 until late 1906 the Mansion was owned by various people and at several periods of time the Mansion was used as a boarding house.
+It was also in the fall of this year that the Daniel Wood family vacated the Greek Revival Mansion.
+From 1880 until late 1906, the Mansion was owned by various people, and at several periods of time, the Mansion was used as a boarding house.

-An interested footnote comes from the April 21, 1914 minutes in which the Society permitted the Friends in Council Literary Society to move their building, a historic meeting place for years, upon the property of the Historical Society.
-It should also be noted Friends in Council Literary Society is still meeting in the little house next to the Mansion and is the oldest continuous women’s literary society in the United States.
+An interesting footnote comes from the April 21, 1914 minutes in which the Society permitted the Friends in Council Literary Society to move their building, a historic meeting place for years, to the property of the Historical Society.
+It should also be noted that the Friends in Council Literary Society is still meeting in the little house next to the Mansion and is the oldest continuous women’s literary society in the United States.

-At various periods in time, restoration has taken place on the house.
-In 1907 major restoration was done on the Mansion at a cost of $10,640.
-In the late 1960’s and early 70’s, the condition of the Mansion deteriorated rapidly and in 1973 the building was closed because of severe settling and unsafe conditions.
+At various periods in time, the house has gone under restoration.
+In 1907, major restoration was done on the Mansion at a cost of $10,640.
+In the late 1960’s and early 70’s, the condition of the Mansion deteriorated rapidly, and in 1973, the building was closed because of severe settling and unsafe conditions.

-By 1978 the Historical Society began receiving community support to restore the Mansion and a complete restoration n program was adopted at a cost of $400,000.
+By 1978, the Historical Society began receiving community support to restore the Mansion and a complete restoration program was adopted at a cost of $400,000.